Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

          2| BINDSD=1
          3| BINDPOINT=Movies
          4| ADD_PARAMS=--fast-list --allow-non-empty
          5|

     **NOTE:** _There is no need to specify values you do not wish to change.
-The above are defaults for all remotes.
 Ensure a line break/carriage return exist after each specified param or they will not be parsed.
 For more information see [issue #2](https://github.com/Magisk-Modules-Repo/com.piyushgarg.rclone/issues/2)_

 ---
 ## Custom Globals